notofonts/noto-docs/src/descriptions/NotoSansChakma.md

-Noto Sans Chakma is a unmodulated (“sans serif”) design for texts in the Indic _Chakma_ script.
+Noto Sans Chakma is an unmodulated (“sans serif”) design for texts in the Indic _Chakma_ script.
 It contains 212 glyphs, 12 OpenType features, and supports 97 characters.